BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 -------------

 If you want you may hide from over eyes all values that you have in the wallet.
-Just activate Security mode from the action menu.
+Just activate 'Security mode' from the action menu.
 Look to the following screenshots:

 .. figure:: images/web_wallet/security_mode/01.png
    :alt:  Security mode in action menu